kubecost/docs/aws-marketplace-install.md

 ## Step 1.
 Create an IAM policy

-To deploy Kubecost from AWS Marketplace, you need to assign IAM policy with approriate IAM permission to a Kubernetes (K8s) service account before starting the deployment.
+To deploy Kubecost from AWS Marketplace, you need to assign an IAM policy with approriate IAM permission to a Kubernetes (K8s) service account before starting the deployment.
 You can either use AWS managed policy `arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage` or creating your own IAM policy.
 You can learn [more info on how to create a new policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html#step1-create-policy)

 Example IAM policy: